laravel/docs/eloquent-relationships.md

     $posts = App\Post::whereDoesntHave('comments', function ($query) {
         $query->where('content', 'like', 'foo%');
     })->get();

-Querying on the absence of a nested relation expects all nested relation(s) to exist.
-The example below will return posts with comments from authors that aren't banned.
-The results will not include posts without comments.
+You may use "dot" notation to execute a query against a nested relationship.
+For example, the following query will retrieve all posts with comments from authors that are not banned:

     $posts = App\Post::whereDoesntHave('comments.author', function ($query) {
         $query->where('banned', 1);
     })->get();